Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Introduction

-To tackle this issue, a perturbative linear algebra derivation has proven useful in computing the new EEPs under faulty termination.
-Recently, Buck \emph{et.~al.} \cite{buck2023} showed that a more complicated relationship arises when each EEP has to be calculated with a different source impedance than that of the passive loading condition of all other elements.
-To derive such results, a rank-one update of the loaded array admittance matrix was performed.
+To tackle this {redundancy} issue, a perturbative linear algebra derivation has proven useful in computing the new EEPs under faulty termination.
+Recently, Buck \emph{et~al.} \cite{buck2023} showed that a more complicated relationship arises when each EEP has to be calculated with a different source impedance than that of the passive loading condition of all other elements.
 Such a practice is also applicable if one of the passive elements is terminated diversely than all the others, as well as than the source impedance of the EEP at hand.
 This was comprehensively shown in \cite{kyriakou2024}.

-In this communication, we revisit this formulation and generalise it employing the loaded array admittance matrix with an aim to connect the {\it nominal} EEPs (loaded with a uniform impedance over all array elements) to the EEPs by loading with an arbitrary non-uniform impedance matrix (all impedances different from each other).
-This is achieved by a recursive approach of rank-one updates of both the admittance transformation when a new fault becomes present and the new EEP calculation, when the array is loaded with the updated admittance matrix.
-Wherever possible, circuit or microwave network theory analogues are presented to make sense of the mathematical transformations.
+In this communication, we revisit this formulation and generalize it employing the loaded array admittance matrix with an aim to connect the {\it nominal} EEPs (loaded with a uniform impedance at all array elements) to the {\it faulty} EEPs (loaded with an arbitrary impedance {at each array element)}.
+This is achieved by a recursive approach of rank-one updates of both the admittance transformation when a new fault becomes present and the new EEP calculation, when the array is loaded with the updated admittance matrix. {When calculations are inverted, we obtain an algorithm that estimates impedance faults bearing the novel aspect of requiring only one faulty EEP for accurate computations, a significant \( N\)-fold reduction in input data.}

 From a practical point of view, Unmanned Aerial Vehicle (UAV) measurements of EEPs have also become an appealing method of aperture array testing, the more such systems become cheaper and more accurate \cite{kandregula2024}.
-Aperture arrays for low-frequency radio astronomy, such as the Square Kilometer Array (SKA) and its precursors, could be diagnosed for front-end impedance mismatches using the proposed method, using existing UAV systems \cite{ciorba2024,weng2025} and without the need for multiple antennas being measured and using only a reference one.
-This constitutes an advantage, since reference elements are used for multiple purposes in such arrays.
+Aperture arrays for low-frequency radio astronomy, such as the Square Kilometer Array (SKA) and its precursors, could be diagnosed for front-end impedance mismatches using the proposed method, using existing UAV systems \cite{ciorba2024,weng2025} without the need for multiple antennas being measured, by using, instead, only a reference one.
+This constitutes an {in-situ} advantage, since reference elements are used for multiple purposes in such arrays, {even dealing with challenges such as accurate phase acquisition \cite{sanchez2020}}.
 In order for our method to be applicable in this case, robustness with respect to measurement noise has to be demonstrated, similarly as in \cite{kovaleva2023,kyriakou2024b}.